 Multilingual Month starts on February 21st, International Mother Tongue Day, and ends on March the 21st, World Poetry Day and International Day for the Elimination of Racial Discrimination.

 All Nordic countries have a long history and great variety of traditional and non-dominant languages.
 Through that language diversity, one can learn to respect others and understand the value of mother tongues.

 Multilingual Month has been celebrated in Finland as Satakielikuukausi (Month of a Hundred Languages Festival) since 2015.
-This year the Finnish National Agency for Education invites Finnish schools to organize their own events.
+In 2017 the Finnish National Agency for Education invited Finnish schools to organize their own events.